StarManTheGamer/poly-newdocs/docs/index.md

 # Home

 Welcome to the Polytoria Scripting API documentation!
-On this site, you can find the documentation of the Polytoria scripting language.
+This documentation provides up-to-date information on creating your experiences on Polytoria using scripting.

-Polytoria uses Lua, of which you can find the documentation [here](https://www.lua.org/manual/5.2/)
+Polytoria uses the Lua programming language.
+If you are unfamiliar with Lua, you can find the documentation [here](https://www.lua.org/manual/5.2/)

-## Contributing to docs
+## Contributing to our docs

+The entire documentation is open source; you can access it right now!

-You can contribute to the project by creating a pull request on [our github repository](https://github.com/Polytoria/Docs).
+You can contribute to our documenting efforts by creating a pull request on [our GitHub repository](https://github.com/Polytoria/Docs).
+Feel free to add working examples or clarifications where needed.